RebeccaKessler/Machine_Learning/README.md

 # Team Approach and Task Division

 We approached the task as a reiterative process, incrementally improving our models to predict the difficulty level of French sentences as accurately as possible.
-We started off with simple ML models inlcuding Logistic Regression, KNN, Decision Tree, and Random Forest before then advancing to more sophisticated large language models (LLMs) such as Bert and CamemBert.
+We started off with simple ML models inlcuding Logistic Regression, KNN, Decision Tree, and Random Forest before then advancing to more sophisticated large language models (LLMs) such as Distilbert, CamemBert, and Flaubert.
 Within the different models, we used hyper-parameter optimization to find the best solution.
 Additionally, we generated a larger dataset using ChatGTP to be able to fine-tine our final model even better.
 Once we were satisifed with the performance of our final model, we started thinking about potential applications of our final model, an attractive user interfence, and an engaging concept for the video presentation.
 To succeed in this undertaking, We distirbuted the tasks among the members as follows:
 - Giulia: creating the different simple ML models to predict the language level of French texts